 Process Rate in the Field Medium

-In FM, every physical structure must be realized locally, step by step,
+All physical structures are realized locally, step by step,

 This applies to: